 Funding Opportunity Announcement

 John Lewis NIMHD Research Endowment Program (S21 Clinical Trial Not Allowed):

 The John Lewis NIMHD Research Endowment Revitalization Act of 2021 (Public Law 117-104) expanded eligibility of this program to public/private institutions of higher education with current or former Health Services and Resources Administration (HRSA) or NIMHD Centers of Excellence awards.
 These institutions are uniquely positioned to engage populations that experience health disparities in research and in translating research advances into culturally competent interventions leading to measurable and sustained improvements in health outcomes.

-The NIMHD REP provides annual funding for up to 5 years.
+The John Lewis NIMHD Research Endowment Program provides annual funding for up to 5 years.
 Awards are made to institutional endowments; thus, they do not directly fund research projects.
 Endowment funds must be invested and maintained for at least 20 years after the award period ends.
-In 2010, the Patient Protection and Affordable Care Act (P.L.
-111-148) expanded the eligibility of REP to include institutions of higher education with an active NIMHD Center of Excellence.

-- Promote minority health and health disparities research capacity and infrastructure and infrastructure at institutions with limited endowments.
+- Promote minority health and health disparities research capacity and infrastructure at institutions uniquely positioned to serve communities that experience health disparities.